Fly less? Go vegan? How people can take climate action

-PARIS (AFP) - Individuals along with economy-wide efficiencies can make a major difference in the drive to avert the worst of global warming, UN climate experts say, estimating that sharp cuts to demand for energy-guzzling services could slash emissions up to 70 per cent by 2050.
+PARIS • Individuals along with economy-wide efficiencies can make a major difference in the drive to avert the worst of global warming, UN climate experts say, estimating that sharp cuts to demand for energy-guzzling services could slash emissions by up to 70 per cent by 2050.

 While research often focuses on cutting emissions in the supply of goods and services - energy generation, transport, agriculture, construction - the IPCC has for the first time dedicated a whole chapter of its climate solutions report to the demand that drives these industries.

-"Having the right policies, infrastructure and technology in place to enable changes to our lifestyles and behaviours can result in a 40 to 70 per cent reduction in greenhouse gas emissions by 2050," said Priyadarshi Shukla co-chair of IPCC working group that produced the 3,000 page report.
+"Having the right policies, infrastructure and technology in place to enable changes to our lifestyles and behaviours can result in a 40 to 70 per cent reduction in greenhouse gas emissions by 2050," said Dr Priyadarshi Shukla, co-chair of IPCC working group that produced the 3,000-page report.

-But where can "this untapped potential", as Shukla calls it, be found?
+But where can "this untapped potential", as Dr Shukla calls it, be found?

 "Avoid, shift, improve" - these are the key ways to curb demand, the report says.